Dems seem headed for climate, health win after ups and downs

 That's not guaranteed.
 The latest, extremely contagious COVID-19 variant is spreading around the country.
 And the chamber has 33 senators who are 70 years old or more, including 19 Democrats.

 Sen. Richard Durbin, D-Ill., 77, was the latest senator to announce he'd contracted the disease.
 Sen. Patrick Leahy, D-Vt., 82, has been out after hip surgery.
-Both are expected back next week.10 Recession-Proof Stocks That Will Let You Wait Out the Bear
+Both are expected back next week.

 .

-Note: This story was first published on July 30, 2022.
-It was updated on August 1, 2022 to make clear that CBO said the measure would reduce insulin costs for many consumers, but would drive up government costs and premiums charged by Medicare and private insurers.7 Consumer Discretionary Stocks That May Defy Expectations